A debit card is a useful thing to have in your wallet or purse, but getting your hands on one if you are a migrant in the UK can prove difficult.

 Having a basic bank account with a debit card allows them to shop online and set up regular payments for expenses such as rent and bills while they can also receive payments through their account.

 Here at Suits Me®, we offer much more than just a basic prepaid debit card.
-Our accounts are personal e-money current accounts which work similarly to a traditional bank account.
-You’ll gain access to online banking and our mobile banking app, where you’ll be able to manage your money on the go, 24/7.
+Our accounts are personal e-money accounts which work similarly to a traditional bank account.
+You’ll gain access to your online account and our mobile app, where you’ll be able to manage your money on the go, 24/7.

 - The ability to set up standing orders and manage direct debits,